vonajs/vona/packages-docs/guide/techniques/election/introduction.md

 }
 ```

-- `_fnRelease`: This variable is a function used to release ownership of the specified resource
 - `appStarted`: Calls `election.obtain` to acquire ownership of the specified resource.
-A callback function is invoked upon acquisition of ownership.
-This callback function provides a `fnRelease` parameter for subsequent ownership release
+A callback function is invoked upon acquisition of ownership
 - `appClose`: Releases ownership so other Workers can participate in subsequent competition
 - `_doCustomLogic`: Implements custom logic or services